 Open an interactive chat with Bash

-What is encryption and why is it important?
+What is an approved communication platform and why is it necessary to use one?

 Open an interactive chat with Bash